binbashar/le-ref-architecture-doc/docs/contribute.md

-# Developing for Binbash Leverage
+# Contribute and Developing Binbash Leverage

 This document explains how to get started with developing for **Leverage Reference Architecture**.
 It includes how to build, test, and [release](https://github.com/binbashar/le-tf-infra-aws/releases) new versions.